Jeimer Candelario Player Props: Nationals vs. Padres

 Jeimer Candelario At The Plate

-- Candelario has picked up an RBI in 25.7% of his games this year, with more than one RBI in 17.1% of his games.
-He has also plated three or more runs in two contests.
+- Candelario has an RBI in 18 of 71 games this season, with multiple RBI in 12 of them.
+He has also driven home three or more of his team's runs in two contests.

+- In 40.8% of his games this season, he has scored at least once.
+And he's had five games with multiple runs (7.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.